Migrating Target Rate Sensors To Target Timeframes#

 in the Octopus Energy integration is represented byFind highest values

-.
+in Target Timeframes.
 IfInvert targeted rates

 is checked, for sensors using data sources targeting import meters,Find highest values